Finally!! Is that what you are thinking? It’s ok. You can admit it. We are all friends here.

 Do you remember this little thing?

 Well.
-In order for me to do a tutorial I had to make another one.
-So, forgive the less then stellar decorations, but here is our ‘tutorial’ heart cake.
+In order for me to do a tutorial, I had to make another one.
+So, forgive the less than stellar decorations, but here is our ‘tutorial’ heart cake.

 But you didnt come to see the outside right?